Apps I keep using, a leader’s view on 3 standing the test of time

 Modern mind mapping Apps allow a higher level of collaborative thinking and contribution.
 To use as part of the team management approach.
 In some ways it aligns to the whole concept of changes in leadership style.
 This is a moving away from the flag-carrying ‘follow-me’ way of thinking.
 Towards a more team-orientated ethos.
 With ‘leadership’ moving between the team, from individual to individual, depending on the issues.

 XMind is the most professional and popular mind mapping tool.
-Millions of people use XMind to clarify thinking, manage complex information, run brainstorming and get work organized.
+Millions of people use XMind to clarify thinking, manage complex information, brainstorming, get work organized, remote and work from home WFH.

 Apps I keep using: ARCgis